Pitch Perfect 3: Plot

-Two years after their final competition, the Bellas have graduated from Barden University, but they all hate their jobs.
-And to make matters worse, Beca and Jesse's relationship ended in between the second and third film, and Amy and Bumper's relationship didn't last too long either.
-Beca, Amy, Chloe, Aubrey, Lilly, Stacie, Cynthia Rose, Florencia, Jessica, and Ashley are thrilled when Emily, now a senior and leader of the current Barden Bellas, invites them to an event.
-Arriving at the reunion, they learn that Emily simply invited them to see the new Bellas, not sing.
-The Bellas later gather at a bar, disappointed, and express how much they miss each other.
-Aubrey convinces them to join a USO tour, hoping her father sees.
+Three years after the events of the second film, the original Bellas have graduated from Barden University, but they all hate their jobs.
+Beca and Amy, whose respective relationships with Jesse and Bumper ended some time during the three years, are now roommates along with Chloe in New York City.

+They are invited alongside the remaining original Bellas by Emily, now a senior and leader of the current Barden Bellas, to an event under the impression they will be performing, only to discover they are merely guests.
+Disappointed, they reconvene at a bar and express how much they miss performing with each other.

+Aubrey convinces the group to join a USO tour headlined by DJ Khaled, hoping her father will finally watch her perform.
+As Stacie is eight months pregnant and unable to tour, Emily takes her place.

-Emily fills in for Stacie, who is eight months pregnant.
-The Bellas land at a base in Rota, Spain, greeted by liaisons soldiers Chicago and Zeke.
-They also meet the other three bands, including the mean-spirited female quartet Evermoist.
-The others use musical instruments, making the Bellas feel off.
+The Bellas land at a base in Rota, Spain, greeted by liaison soldiers Chicago and Zeke.
+They also meet the other three bands on the tour, which use musical instruments, making the Bellas feel out of place.
 Chloe begins to fall for Chicago.

-Fat Amy learns that Fergus, her estranged father (also a ruthless international crime lord), has found her at their hotel.
-The Bellas are invited to a party at DJ Khaled's suite, while Amy is invited to a poker tournament.
-The tournament was a ruse by Fergus, who begs to be in Amy's life, which she agrees to after believing he has changed.
+Fat Amy learns that Fergus, her estranged father (who is also a ruthless international crime lord), has found her at their hotel.
+The Bellas are invited to a party at DJ Khaled's suite, where Beca develops a friendship with DJ Khaled's music producer, Theo, who is impressed when she easily produces a mix of her singing on Khaled's editing equipment.

+Moments later, the party is thrown into chaos when Aubrey accidentally starts a fire.
+Meanwhile, Amy sneaks off to a poker tournament, which is revealed to be a ruse by Fergus in order to get back into Amy's life, which she agrees to after believing he has changed.

+While the Bellas are recovering from ruining DJ Khaled's party, Stacie calls to inform them that she has given birth to a girl, whom she has named Bella.
+The news inspires the group to continue performing, and their shows go down very well with the troops.